frederic-perez/AmE-dictionary/data/dictionary.md

 __aberrant__ _adj_
 __aberration__ _n_ :two: __1__ A deviation from what is typical or normal: _an election that was an aberration from usual state politics._ _Syn_ deviation
 __abet__ _v_ :five: (abetted, abetting) To help someone do something wrong or illegal.
-__abeyance__ _n_ :four: The condition of being temporarily set aside. _Syn_ suspension _Every other feeling as it rushed upon him was thrown into abeyance by pity, deep respectful pity, for the man who sat before him._ _You capture the inventory into containers that hold items in abeyance._
+__abeyance__ _n_ :four: The condition of being temporarily set aside. _Syn_ suspension _Every other feeling as it rushed upon him was thrown into abeyance by pity, deep respectful pity, for the man who sat before him._
 __abhor__ _v_ :pencil2:
 __abhorrence__ _n_ Hate coupled with disgust. _Syn_ detestation, execration, loathing, odium, abomination
 __abhorrent__ _adj_ :five::hammer: